 Before you can start effectively pitching yourself to a major publication, pause and first look for any clear contributor guidelines that may be available online.

-Major online publications receive submission requests from a lot of people (think literally thousands every single day).
-As a result of the sheer volume of requests that come in, some big publications share super clear guidelines for would-be contributors right on their site.
+Major online publications receive submission requests from many people (think literally thousands every single day).
+Because of the sheer volume of requests, some big publications share super clear guidelines for would-be contributors right on their sites.

 Forbes doesn’t publicly display explicit contributor guidelines on their website, but Entrepreneur does:

-Some of the highlights for what Entrepreneur is looking for in contributor-written articles, includes:
+Some of the highlights of what an Entrepreneur is looking for in contributor-written articles include:

 For example, here’s a snapshot of a piece I wrote for my Entrepreneur column a couple of years ago: